unisdr/VC-API-Documentation/README.md

 Querystring Parameters:

 * client_id integer, client ID provided by UNISDR
-* redirect_uri string,  edirect URI or callback URL provided by the client
+* redirect_uri string,  redirect URI or callback URL provided by the client
 * response_type string, value should be ‘code’
 * scope string, value should be ‘*’ or null
 * state string (optional)